-To help stimulate the economic development of CA through developing the careers of its citizens, The California Association of Regional Occupational Centers and Programs has promoted and supported Regional Occupational Centers and Programs.
+To help stimulate the economic development of California through developing the careers of its citizens, the California Association of Regional Occupational Centers and Programs has promoted and supported Regional Occupational Courses.
 In fact, there are over 72 programs and centers in California.
-The design is to provide a variety of occupational-based training to anyone older than 16-years of age.
+The design is to provide a variety of occupational-based training to anyone older than 16 years of age.
 Some occupational-based classes include nursing, culinary arts, graphic design, Auto CAD, and more (much more).

-The primary concept of ROP classes are to prepare older teenagers and adults with career preparation or a technical education that can be utilized in the job market.
+The primary concept of ROP classes is to provide older teenagers and adults with career preparation or a technical education that can be utilized in the job market.
 Depending on the demand of the labor market, you may find that some courses will be available tuition-free.